laxier/tkinter-homotopy/README.md

 ## Circle to Triangle Animation
 This animation demonstrates the transformation of a circle into a triangle using polar coordinates.
 The process involves gradually interpolating the vertices of the circle to form the vertices of a triangle, creating a visually engaging transition.

-## Mathematical Concepts
-The animation employs several mathematical methods implemented in the `MathUtils` class:

 ## Circle to Triangle Animation
 This animation demonstrates the transformation of a circle into a triangle using polar coordinates.
 The process involves gradually interpolating the vertices of the circle to form the vertices of a triangle, creating a visually engaging transition.